-The § 438.6(d)(2)(i)(B) calculation includes three elements: unit cost, utilization, and directed payments.
-CY 2019 data was trended to arrive at estimated CY 2020 average unit costs for IP and OP hospital services.
-The same trend used for the § 438.6(d)(2)(i)(A) component of the calculation was utilized here.
-Utilization is identical to that used for the § 438.6(d)(2)(i)(A) component of the calculation.
+The 42 CFR § 438.6(d)(2)(i)(B) calculation includes four (4) elements; unit cost, utilization, directed payments, and an adjustment to exclude state-only funded services associated with beneficiaries with UIS.
+CY 2019 data was trended to arrive at estimated CY 2021 average unit costs for IP and OP hospital services.
+The same trend used for the 42 CFR § 438.6(d)(2)(i)(A) component of the calculation was utilized here.
+Utilization is identical to that used for the 42 CFR § 438.6(d)(2)(i)(A) component of the calculation.
 Unit cost was multiplied by utilization for both IP and OP hospital services, respectively.
-The resulting amounts were then summed and further increased by the amount of applicable directed payments for IP and OP hospital services for the CY 2020 base period.
-The applicable directed payments were made as part of the EPP and PDHP.
+The resulting amounts were then summed and further increased by the amount of applicable directed payments for IP and OP hospital services for the CY 2021 base period.
+The applicable directed payments were made as part of the DPH EPP and PDHP.
 These directed payments were first implemented beginning on July 1, 2017.
+From this amount, a downward adjustment was applied to exclude the costs for non-federally claimable services associated with the UIS population to arrive at the total amount for 42 CFR § 438.6(d)(2)(i)(B).
+This downward adjustment is less than the downward adjustment applied to 42 CFR § 438.6(d)(2)(i)(A) resulting in a net decrease to the Base Amount calculation after accounting for the state-only services provided to the UIS population.